olanti-p/Cataclysm-TLG/doc/CONTRIBUTING.md

 However, we are very grateful for people to take care of complex or otherwise non-trivial backports, especially if done by the person who originally contributed the fixes upstream.

+### Maintaining documentation

+We have removed most of the documentation as pointlessly duplicating DDA things makes things vastly harder and instead opted to document differences.
+Documentation is a chore and we are thankful if someone offers to take care of it.

+### Tileset additions

+The DDA tilesets have gotten fixes and additions, but backporting them is very hard as git can not resolve merge conflicts in binary files.
+If you are adept with graphics software and would like to give it your all, discuss it first.

 ### Fixing bugs

 Bug fixes are appreciated, but you are encouraged to discuss your proposed fix first, especially if the fix will affect many lines of code.